 0/0 steps made

 3. Try to chop the meat well.
-And to make the minced meat softer, add a few tablespoons of tomato sauce and sour cream.
+To make the minced meat softer, add a few tablespoons of tomato sauce and sour cream.

 4. Also, add some rice to the minced meat.
 So stuffed cabbage will not look like a cutlet.